 I tried driving that camel while stopping in Giza, Egypt, on a round-the-world trip for my 40th birthday.
 The bungee jump was in Orlando, Fla., and the skydive was at the Oz Sport Parachute Club in Lyons, Kan.

-I am Keith Murray and I live in the Lake Nona area of Orlando, Florida, USA.
+I am Keith Murray and I live in Venice, Florida, USA, about 4.5 miles from the Gulf of Mexico.

 A native of Pasadena, Calif., I lived in

 surfing the Internet, and world travel.
-I have visited all 50 U.S. states, all six (subarctic) continents, and all 30 active Major League Baseball parks in the United States and Canada.
+I have visited all 50 U.S. states, all continents but Antarctica, and all 30 active Major League Baseball parks in the United States and Canada.

 Among things I've done in life that I care to